Table of Contents

 Depending on the individual and the type of dentures, denture sores should heal in between six and eight weeks.

 If you had your natural teeth removed due to pain and now suffer from denture irritation, it may seem as if there is no cure.
-However, your jaw structure and gum tissue will eventually heal.
+However, your jaw structure and the gum tissue will eventually heal.
 When you first start wearing dentures your mouth and gums are not accustomed to the plates sitting where they sit.

 If your gums are inflamed, dentures sitting and rubbing against them can result in sores developing.
-With time, patience and saltwater, you should be able to resolve any denture gum irritation and enjoy your false teeth to the fullest.
+With time, patience, and saltwater, you should be able to resolve any denture gum irritation and enjoy your false teeth to the fullest.